 How Chris Benoit built a successful career.
 Explore key moments that defined the journey.

-Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and performances in promotions like WWE, WCW, and ECW.
-He achieved considerable success, winning multiple championships.
-However, his career and life ended tragically in June 2007 when he murdered his wife and son before committing suicide.
-This event led to significant controversy and scrutiny of professional wrestling, particularly regarding head injuries and their potential impact on mental health.
+Chris Benoit was a Canadian professional wrestler known for his technical wrestling ability and intense in-ring style.
+He achieved significant success in promotions like WWE, WCW, and ECW, winning multiple championships.
+However, his legacy is overshadowed by the tragic double murder-suicide in 2007, where he killed his wife and son before taking his own life.
+This event led to widespread condemnation and scrutiny of the wrestling industry's effects on mental health and the long-term impact of head injuries.

-On November 22, 1985, Chris Benoit had his debut match in Calgary, Alberta, teaming with "The Remarkable" Rick Patterson against Butch Moffat and Mike Hammer.
-Benoit's team won after he pinned Moffat.
+On November 22, 1985, Chris Benoit had his debut match in Calgary, Alberta, teaming with "The Remarkable" Rick Patterson, and won against Butch Moffat and Mike Hammer.

 In 1986, Chris Benoit made his Japanese debut in New Japan Pro-Wrestling (NJPW) under his real name.

-On March 18, 1988, Chris Benoit won his first title, the Stampede British Commonwealth Mid-Heavyweight Championship, against Gama Singh.
+On March 18, 1988, Chris Benoit won his first title, the Stampede British Commonwealth Mid-Heavyweight Championship, defeating Gama Singh.

-In 1989, Chris Benoit started wearing a mask and assuming the name The Pegasus Kid in New Japan Pro-Wrestling.
+In 1989, Chris Benoit started wearing a mask and assumed the name The Pegasus Kid in New Japan Pro-Wrestling (NJPW).

 In August 1990, Chris Benoit won his first major championship, the IWGP Junior Heavyweight Championship, from Jushin Thunder Liger.